xitiomet/jaxt/README.md

 * /jaxt/api/settings/ - Retrieve current JAXT settings.
 Must include "apiPassword" which is excluded from the response for security reasons.

-### Terminal hosting
+### SABM Terminal Server (host your own BBS)

-JAXT supports SABM connections using programs like EasyTerm.
+JAXT supports inbound SABM connections using programs like EasyTerm.
 You can specify any program to be launched upon connection and the program's STDIN, STDOUT, and STDERR will be connected to the remote host.

 For example if you wanted to make a bash terminal available (not a good idea)
 ```bash